Nichiren Shōshū: Ceremonies

 Donations to a Nichiren Shōshū temple is highly regarded as private and is therefore always contained in small white envelopes labeled Gokuyo offering with a checklist that labels the purpose of ones donation.
-In addition, monetary donations from non-members is also trivialized and strongly prohibited.
+In addition, monetary donations from non-members are strongly prohibited.

-The difference between a Nichiren Shōshū gohonzon granted to lay believers by the Priesthood and all other types is that they are the only ones specifically sanctioned and issued by Nichiren Shōshū.
+The difference between a Nichiren Shōshū Gohonzon granted to lay believers by the priesthood and all other types is that they are the only ones specifically sanctioned and issued by Nichiren Shōshū.
 The following Gohonzons are issued if deemed worthy of the lay believer upon application: